Choose the language

 Coffee

 Coffee is produced in more than 50 developing countries across Latin America, Africa, and Asia.
 It is an important source of income for 20 to 25 million families worldwide.
 Women constitute an estimated 70% of the workforce in the sector.
-They run between 20 and 30% of coffee-producing economic units, their participation being increasingly recognized.

 Since 2018, Vision Zero Fund has been working to improve workers’ Occupational Safety and Health (OSH) in the coffee supply chain through country-specific projects in Colombia, Honduras, Mexico, Lao PDR, and Viet Nam.